Jamal Musiala: 2026 FIFA World Cup

+On 21 May 2026, Musiala was selected in Germany's 26-man squad for the 2026 FIFA World Cup.
+On 14 June, he scored his first ever World Cup goal for Germany in their opening match, a 7–1 win over Curaçao.

 Style of play

 A versatile player, Musiala can play in any attacking or midfield position, though he prefers to play on the left side of the field.
-Musiala is known for his close-control dribbling and can beat opponents with feints and tricks, which has earned him the nickname "Bambi".
+Musiala is known for his close-control dribbling and can beat opponents with feints and tricks.
 He is also known for his vision and accurate passing.
 Hansi Flick, his former coach at Bayern Munich, stated, "He has a great eye and feeling for choosing the right spaces.
 He is very confident on the ball and can play well between the lines."
 Musiala has been widely described as one of the best young players in the world.